Difference Between a Toxin and a Toxoid

 3. Toxins are not used in their original form in vaccines, while toxoids are the basic component of a vaccine.

-4. Toxins are found naturally from varied sources while toxoids are found only in laboratories and medicines that they produce from these laboratories as toxoids are not naturally found.
+4. Toxins are found naturally from varied sources, while toxoids are found only in laboratories and medicines that they produced from these laboratories, as toxoids are not naturally found.

-5. Toxins usually possess the capability of producing an immunogenic response that is not controllable and favorable for the body while toxoids produce an immunogenic response that is favorable and uncontrollable.
+5. Toxins possess the capability of producing an immunogenic response that is not controllable and favourable for the body, while toxoids produce an immunogenic response that is favourable and uncontrollable.

 Difference Between a Toxin and a